futurewei-cloud/alioth-app/README.md

 ### OS

-We recommand using `Ubuntu` as the OS, since it so far has the best support on P4 related things.
-All of our utility scripts are based on Ubuntu as well, so you will get the best support.
+We recommand using `Ubuntu` (>=20.04) as the OS, since it is by far the OS with the best support on P4 related things.
+All of our utility scripts are based on Ubuntu as well, so you will get the best experience.

 If you are using WSL on Windows, we highly recommend to switch to using a Ubuntu Hyper-V VM instead.
 This is because the Linux kernel that WSL uses doesn't have certain features, so it cannot get openvswitch installed, which will cause mininet fail to run.